• Github

 Execution¶

 When the Scheduler runs, it makes a sequential PASS through its consideration_queue, evaluating each consideration_set in the queue to determine which nodes should be assigned to execute.
-It evaluates the nodes in each set by calling the is_satisfied method of the Condition associated with each of those nodes.
+It evaluates the nodes in each set by calling the is_satisfied method of the basic Condition associated with each of those nodes.
 If it returns True, then the node is assigned to the execution set for the TIME_STEP of execution generated by that PASS.
 Otherwise, the node is not executed.

 Class Reference¶